 If you’ve got a penchant for horror, we’ve got more books for you.
-Read our top picks of Asian horror books for our book club this month!
+Read our top picks of Asian horror books to get your Halloween spook on!

-This year, the Hungry Ghost Festival is a little overlooked (no) thanks to the pandemic.
-Unfortunately, that means no getai performances to ogle at, but you can definitely still see (and smell) offerings being burned in red containers.
-And if you hold true to superstitions that surround this festival, then you’ll want to snuggle up at home with a cup of tea and a horror read.
+For as long as Singapore’s been around, there have been reports of ghost sightings across the island.
+But are they true?
+Or are they just a figment of one’s imagination?
+Regardless of whether you’re the superstitious sort or you don’t believe in ghosts, we know you’ll want to snuggle up at home with a cup of tea and a horror read.
 And you know us, we love to read (have you joined our HoneyKids Book Club?).
 Well, dig in and pick up a copy of one of these novels from Asian authors!

 The HoneyKids Book Club: Asian horror books

-Moving to a new apartment is fun, especially when the little ones have a bigger room and you have more wardrobe space for your favourite outfits.
+Moving to a new apartment is fun, especially when the little ones have a bigger room, and you have more wardrobe space for your favourite outfits.
 The only con?
 When it’s situated next to a graveyard.
-In this this book, a young family starts to realise their neighbours moving out one-by-one, and are eventually left alone with someone – or something – lurking in the basement.
+In this book, a young family starts to realise their neighbours are moving out one by one and are eventually left alone with someone – or something – lurking in the basement.
 This Japanese horror novel was first published in 1986 but has been translated, republished and loved by many, including us!

 Though the plot of this Asian horror book sounds like a thriller, we assure you, it is nothing like it seems.
 After all, what could go wrong when you’re investigating the deaths of victims of a mysterious “fear disease”?
 Well, as it turns out, you could get stalked by something – or someone – as you try to uncover the truth.
 A great horror read (of sorts), blended together with mystery, thrills and crime.